evidentlyai/evidently/docs/book/reference/data-drift-algorithm.md

 Text content drift using a **domain classifier**.
 Evidently trains a binary classification model to discriminate between data from reference and current distributions.

-Default for **small data with <= 1000 observations** detects drift if the ROC AUC of the drift detection classifier > possible ROC AUC of the random classifier at a 95th percentile.
+The default for **small data with <= 1000 observations** detects drift if the ROC AUC of the drift detection classifier > possible ROC AUC of the random classifier at a 95th percentile.

-Default for **larger data with > 1000 observations** detects drift if the ROC AUC > 0.55.
+The default for **larger data with > 1000 observations** detects drift if the ROC AUC > 0.55.

 <details>
 <summary>Text content drift detection method</summary>